How to Make Habits Stick

 • Organize each drawer as you encounter clutter.

-Finding Cravings
+Finding cravings

 All habits fulfill needs and wants, so we never actually remove a habit unless we change what we crave.